Hodge-Laplacian of Brain Networks: Method

+During the filtration, cycle is considered as born at $-\infty$.
+All the birth values of 1-cycles can be ignored.
+The 1D barcode corresponding to 1-cycles consists of a set of increasing death values

-In essence, the graph filtration ensures that deleting edge in the network $G$ must result in either the birth of a connected component or the death of a cycle.
-The birth of a component and the death of a cycle cannot occur at the same instant.
-This is more formally stated as \cite{songdechakraiwut2020topological}:
+For a graph with $q=p(p-1)/2$ number of edges, the total number of edges $q$ is equivalent to $q = \mathcal{P} + \mathcal{Q}.$ Thus, we have $\mathcal{Q} = (p - 1)(p - 2)/2$ number of death values of 1-cycles.
+During the filtration, the birth of a component and the death of a cycle cannot occur at the same instant and this can be more formally stated as \cite{song.2021.MICCAI}:

-\begin{theorem}[Birth-death decomposition] The set of 0D birth values $B(G)$ and 1D death values $D(G)$ partition the edge weight set $W$ such that $W = B(G)\cup D(G)$ with $B(G)\cap D(G) = \emptyset$.
-The cardinalities of $B(G)$ and $D(G)$ are $p -1$ and $(p-1)(p-2)/2$ respectively. \end{theorem} Figure \ref{fig:simplicialComplex} displays a toy example of the birth-death decomposition.
-Theorem \ref{Th:bddecomp} is plays a central role in the computation of persistent barcodes and the formulation of the proposed $1$-cycle identification using the Hodge Laplacian.\\
+\begin{theorem}[Birth-death decomposition] The set of 0D birth values $B(G)$ and 1D death values $D(G)$ partition the edge weight set $W$ such that The cardinalities of $B(G)$ and $D(G)$ are $p -1$ and $(p-1)(p-2)/2$ respectively. \end{theorem}